inukshuk/edtf-ruby/README.md

 Compatibility
 -------------

-EDTF-Ruby parser implements all levels and features of the EDTF Specification (version September 16, 2011).
+EDTF-Ruby parser implements all levels and features of the EDTF specification (version September 16, 2011).
 With the following known caveats:

 * Uncertain/approximate seasons will be parsed, but the Season class does not implement attributes.
 * Some complex L2 partial uncertain/approximate date strings may currently fail to parse.
+* In the latest revision of the EDTF specification alternative version of partial uncertain/approximate strings was introduced (with or without nested parentheses); curiously, EDTF-Ruby currently parses nested parentheses but uses the alternative version for printing as we find that one easier to read.
+Parser support for this version will be added in the future.

 The level 2 list extensions (203 and 204) currently return simple Ruby arrays;
 therefore, advanced behavior (such as 'earlier' or 'later') is parsed correctly